 As mentioned above, the biological brain, and more specifically the human brain, is usually uncritically assumed as the standard reference, either explicitly or implicitly.
-This tendency is manifested, for instance, in these words by Jeff Hawkins: "From the moment I became interested in studying the brain, I felt that we would have to understand how it works before we could create intelligent machines.
-This seemed obvious to me, as the brain is the only thing that we know of that is intelligent" (Hawkins, 2021).
-Yet, what seems evident to Hawkins and many others is actually not uncontested, both because it is not obvious that biological inspiration should be limited to the (human) brain (Floreano & Mattiussi, 2008) and because it is not obvious that biological inspiration should be taken as a necessary requirement for improving AI.
-The fact that it is not obvious that AI should be inspired by the brain can be illustrated in different ways.
+This tendency is evident, for instance, in these words by Jeff Hawkins: "From the moment I became interested in studying the brain, I felt that we would have to understand how it works before we could create intelligent machines.
+This seemed obvious to me, as the brain is the only thing that we know of that is intelligent" (Hawkins 2021).
+Yet, what seems clear to Hawkins and many others is actually not uncontested, both because it is not obvious that biological inspiration should be limited to the (human) brain (Floreano and Mattiussi 2008) and because it is not obvious that biological inspiration should be taken as a necessary requirement for improving AI.
+That it is not obvious that AI should be inspired by the brain is related to the fact that some functional features of the brain might reflect physiological constraints rather than optimal computational implementations.
 For instance, spikes themselves might not be necessary in silico, because copper makes for a better signal transmission substrate than cell membranes.
 Also, post-synaptic potentials (PSPs) do not have to decay gradually, because rectangular PSPs might lead to better functional performance of a network, but are simply more difficult to achieve with the electrophysiology of biological synapses.

-Differences between current AI and the human brain
+2.2 Differences between current AI and the human brain